stoeps13/connections-doc/source/user/eucommon/t_eucommon_subscribe_to_feed.md

 Feeds pull information from websites and provide content summaries and links.
 Your feed reader automatically checks for and retrieves content updates, so you don't have to.

+!!! note
-**Note:** You must have a feed reader that supports Atom feeds.
+    You must have a feed reader that supports Atom feeds.

 ## Subscribe to a feed { .section}

 1. Go to the page with the content that you want to monitor.
 2. Click the **Feed** icon ![Feed icon](subscribe_to_feed.gif)![Feed icon](subscribe_to_feed.jpg) to subscribe to the content on the current page.

+    !!! note
-    **Note:** In the Blogs app, hover the cursor on the feed link to select whether to add the feed in a community or in the web browser.
+    In the Blogs app, hover the cursor on the feed link to select whether to add the feed in a community or in the web browser.

 3. Add the feed to your feed reader.
 For more information, see the documentation for your web browser or feed reader.